10 Different Types of Ecommerce Websites in 2023

 An affiliate website is an excellent option for those looking to sell other brands' products in exchange for a commission.
 The website requires an established traffic to get more commissions.
 You have to work on your marketing and promotions to generate revenue.

 Affiliate websites can earn commissions based on user actions.
 The actions may inlcude social media follows, content downloads, and cost-per-click basis.
-The website owner must comply with the merchant's requirements to maintain good standing.
+The website owner must comply with the merchant's requirements to maintain good standing about e-commerce websites and understanding search engine optimization.

 Types of Ecommerce Business Models